-Belief systems are the collection of rules and facts we accept as being true (see my journal entry What is a Belief System?).
+Belief systems are the collection of rules and facts we accept as being true (see What is a Belief System?).
 We use these to make sense of everything we hear, smell, see, taste, and touch.
 When we encounter something new, we form opinions based on and within the rules and facts that make up our personal belief system.

 Belief systems are initiated at birth, if not sooner, and continue to form, alter, and build as we mature.
 The major influences on the formation of our belief system are: